ratmav/dotfiles/README.md

 * neovim
     * Space is the neovim leader key
       * Leader-r (r)eloads the nvim config
+        * syfe
             * Leader-w removes (w)hitespace from a buffer
         * marv
-          * Leader-p converts the current **markdown** buffer to a pdf tempfile, then opens the tempfile with the default pdf application
-          * Leader-h converts the current **markdown** buffer to a html tempfile, then opens the tempfile with the default web browser
+            * Leader-h renders markdown and opens a html preview
+            * Leader-p renders markdown and opens a pdf preview
     * buffer management
         * Ctrl-b-r (r)efreshes the current buffer
         * Ctrl-b-q (q)uits the current buffer